Race Games with Cards

 - Fast Track - in which pieces can take short cuts around the centre of the board.

 There is another type of card race game in which the cards themselves move.
-For example, Racing or Horse Race is a race between the four aces of a 52-card pack in which each ace moves a space forward when a card of its suit is drawn.
+For example, Horse Race (sometimes known as Racing) is a race between the four aces of a 52-card pack in which each ace moves a space forward when a card of its suit is drawn.
 Players may place bets on the outcome.